yihui/yihui.org/content/tinytex/faq.md

         ```

     If you feel these issues are too complicated (yes they are), just follow the simpler way on the [homepage](/tinytex/) to install TinyTeX on macOS.

+1. **How to open a command window (terminal) to execute the commands you mentioned?**

+    I'm not going to answer this question for Linux users.
+For macOS users, `Command + Space` to launch the Spotlight Search, and type `Terminal`.
+The first result should be `Terminal.app`.
+That is it.
+For Windows users, click the `Start` menu, select `Run`, and type `cmd`.

+    If you are an [RStudio](https://www.rstudio.com) user, it can be easier.
+RStudio (>= v1.1) has [built-in support for terminals](https://blog.rstudio.com/2017/08/11/rstudio-v1-1-preview-terminal/), and you can open a terminal right inside RStudio.